eccentricdevotion/TARDISVortexManipulator/README.md

 A first release should be simple, but don't stop there.
 Add as much as you think you are able!

 * `/vm help` - This would display help and commands for the plugin
-* `/vm {worldname}` - Teleport to a random location in available worlds
+* `/vm {worldname}` - Teleport to a random location in the specified world
-* `/vm {worldname} {X,Y,Z}` - Teleport to specific location in available worlds
+* `/vm {worldname} {X,Y,Z}` - Teleport to specific location in the specified world
-* `/vm go` - Teleport to random world, random location.
+* `/vm` - Teleport to random world, random location.
 If another player is standing on the same block as you, they will teleport with you, using more energy.
 Max of you and two others (or one or just you depending on energy levels of the Vortex Manipulator)
 * `/vm go {custom}` - Teleport to saved location
 * `/vm save {custom}` - Save a specific location
 * `/vm remove {custom}` - Remove saved location